Get into the spirit of curling

 With more than 500 years of history, curling is one the world's oldest sports.
 This winter sport is played by more than two million people worldwide and has been an Olympic sport since 1998.

-As a member of the Australian Curling Federation (ACF), Curling WA is recognised as the official state body for the sport of curling in Western Australia.
+As a member of Curling Australia (CA), Curling WA is recognised as the official State Sporting Organisation (SSO) for the sport of Curling in Western Australia.
 Curling WA coordinates several curling leagues, familiarisation sessions, beginners’ instructions and curler development programmes in WA.

-With full membership of the Australian Curling Federation, qualified members of Curling WA can take part in the national championships which are held yearly for men, women, juniors, seniors and mixed teams.
+With full membership of Curling Australia, qualified members of Curling WA can take part in the national championships which are held yearly for men, women, juniors, seniors and mixed teams.

 How does it work?